Historic Sites

 Jenkins County Museum

-Inside one of Millen’s two train depots, the free museum curates local histories, Native American Indian artifacts, tools, and cotton mill equipment.
-Museum hours are 9 a.m. to 5 p.m.
-Monday-Friday, closed Saturdays and Sundays.
+Inside one of Millen’s two train depots, the free museum serves as a repository of local history, featuring exhibits on Native American artifacts, tools, and cotton mill equipment.
+Open from 9 a.m. to 5 p.m. on weekdays, the museum offers a glimpse into the cultural and industrial heritage of the region.

 Carswell Grove Church